Relations with the World Health Organization

 Marie-Paule Kieny, Assistant Director General, Innovation Information Evidence and Research, World Health Organization, January 2011

 In January 2011, Cochrane was accepted as a Non-Governmental Organization in Official Relations with the World Health Organization (WHO), the public health arm of the United Nations, establishing formalised communication between our two organisations.

-This partnership includes a seat for Cochrane on the World Health Assembly, the WHO's decision-making body, allowing us to provide input on WHO health resolutions.
+This partnership includes a seat for us on the World Health Assembly, the WHO's decision-making body, allowing us to provide input on WHO health resolutions.

-It promotes intersectoral collaboration and high-quality research between our organisations to produce the necessary evidence to ensure policies in all sectors contribute to improving health and health equity.
+It promotes intersectoral collaboration and high-quality research between our two organisations to produce the necessary evidence to ensure policies in all sectors contribute to improving health and health equity.

 about how Cochrane is already working with the WHO and influencing WHO policies on issues like reproductive health, nutrition and the H1N1 pandemic

 Learn more about:

 |The World Health Organization (WHO)|